Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Last July, I discovered Augsburg for the first time: a small Bavarian city just 25 minutes from Munich, and one that I found far more livable than its more famous counterpart.
 The occasion?
 My dear friends’ offbeat Bavarian wedding.

 This year, Josh and Daniel celebrated their one-year anniversary with friends and family flying in from all over America.
-As usual, they had a colorful assortment of friends and family (and wait until you see their Someone Once Told Me photos!).
+As usual, they had a colorful assortment of friends and family.

 Bright, neon, and serving the most delicious cocktails.